 — John 1:17 (NKJV)

 This is where the beauty of grace enters the scene.
 Jesus Christ, through His life, death, and resurrection, provided the grace that we desperately needed.
-Grace is the unmerited favor of God — it’s His gift to us that covers our shortcomings, our failures, and our inability to keep the law on our own.
-Grace doesn’t negate truth; rather, it empowers us to live in alignment with it.
+Grace is the unmerited favor of God.
+It’s His gift to us which covers our shortcomings, our failures, and our inability to keep the law on our own.